Paytm still facing glitches; users complain of payment issues

-NEW DELHI: Mobile payments company Paytm is still facing issues in transacting as many users have complained that money was deducted from their bank accounts but did not reach the e-wallet.
+NEW DELHI, Dec 22: Mobile payments company Paytm is still facing issues in transacting as many users have complained that money was deducted from their bank accounts but did not reach the e-wallet.

 Besides, the users said they are not able to see the existing balance in their Paytm wallet and their attempts to transfer the balance back to bank accounts were failing.
 Paytm customers have been facing such issues for the last few days.